MageroOduor/Predictive-Modelling-of-Flood-Risk/README.md

 ## **Problem Statement**

 Rapidly growing cities worldwide face increasing flood risks due to complex interactions between environmental factors (e.g., climate change, monsoon intensity) and urban development (e.g., urbanization, inadequate drainage systems).
 However, real-world flood data is often scarce or inconsistent, making accurate risk prediction a significant challenge.
 This project addresses the critical need for robust flood risk prediction by performing a case study using a synthetic, multi-domain environmental indicator dataset.
-The goal is to develop and evaluate machine learning models that can effectively identify high-risk areas and influential factors, providing a framework that can inform disaster preparedness, urban planning, and resource allocation strategies, ultimately aiming to mitigate the socio-economic impacts of flooding, even when real-world data limitations exist.

 ## **General Objective**

-To develop, evaluate, and interpret an accurate machine learning model capable of predicting flood probability with an RMSE below 0.015 and an R-squared above 0.90 using a synthetic multi-domain environmental dataset, thereby providing actionable insights for urban planning and disaster preparedness within the project timeline.
+To develop and evaluate machine learning models that can effectively identify high-risk areas and influential factors, providing a framework that can inform disaster preparedness, urban planning, and resource allocation strategies, ultimately aiming to mitigate the socio-economic impacts of flooding, even when real-world data limitations exist.

 ## **Specific Objectives**